ButAnswersDo/butAnswersDoAppen/README.md

 The halftime report can be found at butAnswersDoAppen/Halvtidsrapport.docx.
 Note that the uppload date is invalid.
 The file were correctly upploaded to a diffrent github repo.
 They were later on moved to this repo so that all files are within this repo.
 Please se the Screen Shot file at butAnswersDoAppen/D1/Screen Shot over the submission time of files at 13.30.37.png for the correct submission time of the file.

+# Source code
+The soruce code for the application can be found at butAnswersDoAppen/app/

 # FindBugs report
 The FindBugs report can be found in the folder butAnswersDoAppen/findBugsReports/ Note that there are two diffrent reports made on diffrent confidence leavels in FindBugs.
 One is set on the confidence level LOW.
 The other is set on confidence level MEDIUM.
 Comments on the reports can be found at butAnswersDoAppen/prototypeComments/findBugs.pdf